GuanglinHuang/hofa/README.md

 **Update log:**
 Changes in version 0.8.3
  - Remove hofa.als function.
- - Add M3.als function to estimate the factors and factor loadings based on the third-order cumulant.
+ - Add M3.als function to estimate the factors and factor loadings based on the third-order cumulant alternating least square algorithm.
- - Add M4.als function to estimate the factors and factor loadings based on the fourth-order cumulant.
+ - Add M4.als function to estimate the factors and factor loadings based on the fourth-order cumulant alternating least square algorithm.

 Changes in version 0.8.2
  - Remove M2.est function.